martinjrrr/Linux.dots/README.md

 Click on `Properties` on CS:GO

-In the `General Tab` click `Enable the Steam Overlay while in Game`
+In the `General Tab` turn off `Enable the Steam Overlay while in Game`